abhabongse/paxter/docs/one_giant_tutorial.rst

    Continue from here

-Include an email address
+Include an Email Address
 ========================

-You might already have noticed that ‘**@**’ symbol has special meaning in Paxter language: it acts as a switch which turns the subsequent piece of input into a command.
+As you have already noticed that ‘**@**’ symbol has special meaning in Paxter language: it acts as a switch which turns the subsequent piece of input into a command.
 Therefore, if you wish to include ‘**@**’ string literal as-is in the final output, an escape of some sort is required.